JustinTHewitt/Justin/README.md

   -  How to Make a Vm (Virtural Machine)

  Above are some projects I have completed, along with these software projects I also have experience with building computers.
-  I have built about three computers I have used for myself and an additional two for others.
+  I have built about three computers, for myself and an additional two for others.

 <h2>Connect with me:</h2>
 <img align="left" alt="Josh | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />